-Messaging, Branding, Design, Social Networking and Marketing by COMMITTEE!
-Have social media and networking through community sites given entrepreneurs a forum to make decisions about their business by the advice of others?
+Messaging, Branding, Design, Social Networking and Marketing by COMMITTEE.
+Have social media and networking through community sites given entrepreneurs a forum to make decisions about their business from the advice of others?

-When I worked on staff in book publishing as an art director, each area of the company had it’s directors; sales, marketing, editorial, etc… each, the person to ask about a particular issue.
+When I worked on staff in book publishing as an art director, each area of the company had its directors; sales, marketing, editorial, etc… and I would approach each person to ask about a particular issue.
 I didn’t ask them all if I wanted marketing advice, or sales advice.
-I respected everyone’s role and went to the right person.
+I respected each one’s role and went to the right person.
 (I know you’re saying, but I’m a solopreneur and I don’t have all those key players working with me… yes, you can reach out to them.)
 I still do that today.
 I ask the appropriate person for feedback, one whose comments matter.

 Remember, you’re out there to brand your own unique business, if you do it like everyone else, you won’t succeed.